 Once the advice become practical and personal, it become memorable and therefore, easier to apply.

-Finding Your Tipping Point
+How to Find Your Tipping Point

 Gladwell defines a Tipping Point as: